rohitbalage/Python_programs_for_practise/README.md

-These are the collection of most essential programs in CPP.
+These are the collection of most essential programs in Python.

 all rights are reserved by @rohit_balage
 github: